 Chronic venous insufficiency (CVI) occurs when the vein walls or valves in the legs become weakened or damaged, making it difficult for blood to flow back up to the heart.
 Instead, blood can pool in the lower legs, leading to symptoms like:

-Compression socks apply graduated pressure, with the strongest compression at the ankle and gradually less pressure up the leg.
-This design helps:
+Compression therapy is a treatment approach that uses garments such as compression socks or stockings to apply graduated pressure on the legs, with the strongest compression at the ankle and gradually less pressure upward.
+This targeted compression helps:

-• Enhance oxygen delivery to tissues by improving circulation
+- Enhance oxygen delivery to tissues by improving blood circulation

-By gently compressing the soft tissue and veins, these socks stimulate venous return, helping blood move more efficiently back to the heart and reducing the burden on your circulatory system .
+By gently compressing the soft tissue and veins, compression therapy helps stimulate venous return, assisting blood to move more efficiently back to the heart and reducing the burden on your circulatory system 1.

 What You Might Notice